Undergraduate Lecture Notes in De Rham-Hodge Theory

 is called \textit{exact} (the \textit{image} of the exterior derivative operator $d$).
 By Poincar\'e lemma, exact forms prove to be closed automatically,

 Since $d^{2}=0$, \emph{every exact form is closed.} The converse is only partially true, by Poincar\'{e} lemma: every closed form is \textit{locally exact}.

-Technically, this means that given a closed $p-$form $\alpha \in \Omega ^{p}(U)$, defined on an open set $U$ of a smooth manifold $M$ (see Figure \ref{Manifold1}),\footnote{Smooth manifold is a curved $n$D space which is locally equivalent to $\mathbb{R}^n$.
+Technically, this means that given a closed $p-$form $\alpha \in \Omega ^{p}(U)$, defined on an open set $U$ of a smooth manifold $M$ (see Figure \ref{Manifold1}), \footnote{ Smooth manifold is a curved $n$D space which is locally equivalent to $ \mathbb{R}^n$.
 To sketch it formal definition, consider a set $M$ (see Figure \ref{Manifold1}) which is a \emph{candidate} for a manifold.
-Any point $x\in M$\footnote{Note that sometimes we will denote the point in a manifold $M$ by $m$, and sometimes by $x$ (thus implicitly assuming the existence of coordinates $x=(x^i)$).} has its \textit{Euclidean chart}, given by a 1--1 and \emph{onto} map $\varphi _{i}:M\rightarrow \Bbb{R}^{n}$, with its \textit{Euclidean image} $V_{i}=\varphi_{i}(U_{i})$.
-Formally, a chart $ \varphi_{i}$ is defined by
+Any point $x\in M$ has its \textit{Euclidean chart}, given by a 1--1 and \emph{ onto} map $\varphi _{i}:M\rightarrow \mathbb{R}^{n}$, with its \textit{ Euclidean image} $V_{i}=\varphi_{i}(U_{i})$.
+Formally, a chart $\varphi_{i}$ is defined by